Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: General formalism

-From here on, let us assume that $D=2$ and work out the method in 1+1 space-time dimensions, in which case we will have $ (x^0,x^1,x^2,...x^D) \rightarrow (t,x)$.
+where $\phi(x)$ represents the scalar field, $D$ is the dimension, while $\mathcal{L}$ is the Lagrangian density that describes the dynamics of the system.
+The neural network method that will be used to approximate $Z$ is based on a radial basis function expansion of the nonquadratic (and possible quadratic) terms in the discretized action integral on a cubic lattice.
+In the following, we will set $D=2$, and work out the method in 1+1 space-time dimensions, in which case we will have $ (x^0,x^1,x^2,...x^D) \rightarrow (t,x)$.
 This will not take away from the generality of the method, as the generalizations to higher dimensions are very straightforward and can be done easily by adjusting some parameters.
-The discretized version of the path integral can be written in a general form as:
+The discretized version of the path integral in two dimensions can be written in a general form as: